mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 The avrorouter does not do any crash recovery.
 This means that the avro files need to be truncated to valid block lengths before starting the avrorouter.

+# Authenticator limitations

+## MySQL Authentication Related Limitations (MySQLAuth)

+* MariaDB MaxScale can not manage authentication that uses wildcard matching in hostnames in the mysql.user table of the backend database.
+The only wildcards that can be used are in IP address entries.

+* MySQL old style passwords are not supported.
+MySQL versions 4.1 and newer use a new authentication protocol which does not support pre-4.1 style passwords.

+* When users have different passwords based on the host from which they connect MariaDB MaxScale is unable to determine which password it should use to connect to the backend database.
+This results in failed connections and unusable usernames in MariaDB MaxScale.

+# Filter limitations

+Filters are not guaranteed to receive complete MySQL packets if they are used with the readconnroute router.
+This can be fixed by using the readwritesplit router.

+## Database Firewall limitations (dbfwfilter)

+The Database Firewall filter does not support multi-statements.
+Using them will result in an error being sent to the client.